psturm-swift/SwiftPlaygrounds/README.md

 let result = [1, 2, 3] <+> [4, 5, 6] <+> [7, 8, 9]
 ```

 The nested call disappeared.
 Remember, the `<+>`-operation does not really concatenate the sequences.
-It just creates another sequence is to able to iterate over the given sequences as if they were concatenated.
+It just creates another sequence that is able to iterate over the given sequences as if they were concatenated.